FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 The configuration contains a number of *rules*.
 When a request matches the parameters described in the ``match`` section, the headers as defined under ``headers`` will be set on the response, if they are not already set.
+Rules are checked in the order specified, where the first match wins.

 .. code-block:: yaml